Epicureanism: Physics

-In his letter to Herodotus (not the historian), Epicurus presented three principles as to the nature of the physical world, i.e. that which exists cannot come into being from that which does not exist, that which is destroyed does not cease to exist, and all that exists now always did exist and always will.
+In his letter to Herodotus (not the historian), Epicurus presented three principles as to the nature of the physical world: that which exists cannot come into being from that which does not exist; that which is destroyed does not cease to exist; and all that exists now always did exist and always will.
 The object of these principles was to establish the fact that all that constitutes the world is permanent and unchanging.
 Epicurean physics held that the entire universe consisted of two things: matter and void.
 Matter is made up of atoms, which are tiny bodies that have only the unchanging qualities of shape, size, and weight.
 The Epicureans believed that atoms were unchanging because the world was ordered and that changes had to have specific and consistent sources, e.g. a plant species only grows from a seed of the same species, but that in order for the universe to persist, what it is ultimately made up of must not be able to be changed or else the universe would be essentially destroyed.

 Epicurus holds that there must be an infinite supply of atoms, although only a finite number of types of atoms, as well as an infinite amount of void.
 Epicurus explains this position in his letter to Herodotus:

 Moreover, the sum of things is unlimited both by reason of the multitude of the atoms and the extent of the void.
 For if the void were infinite and bodies finite, the bodies would not have stayed anywhere but would have been dispersed in their course through the infinite void, not having any supports or counterchecks to send them back on their upward rebound.
 Again, if the void were finite, the infinity of bodies would not have anywhere to be.
 Because of the infinite supply of atoms, there are an infinite number of worlds, or cosmoi.
 Some of these worlds could be vastly different from our own, some quite similar, and all of the worlds were separated from each other by vast areas of void (metakosmia).